Eric Coss

-Eric Coss (born June 12, 1963) is a former American football center who played one season for the New York Jets.
-He was also a top wrestler in college.
-He was a replacement player.
+Eric Coss (born June 12, 1963) is an American former professional football player who was a center for one season with the New York Jets of the National Football League (NFL).
+He played college football for the Temple Owls and was also a top wrestler in college.
+He was a replacement player for the Jets in 1987.

 Early life

 Eric Coss was born on June 12, 1963.

 High School and College career

 High school

 He went to High School at Bethel Park (PA).
 In high school he was his team's captain.
 He led them to the 1980 WPIAL Championship game.
 He was also a two-time All-Conference selection.
 He was also a wrestler in high school.
 He was a two-time regional champion.
 He was also a letterman in track.
 He went to college at Temple University.
 He was ranked as a top-15 wrestler in his senior year.